-When no appeal may be lodged the decision of the FIM Appeal Stewards is final.
+When no appeal may be lodged to the WSBK Court of Appeal, the decision of the FIM Appeal Stewards is final.

-2. To the WSBK Court of Appeal against a decision of the FIM Appeal Stewards.
+To the WSBK Court of Appeal against a decision of the FIM Appeal Stewards.

-No appeal may be lodged against a decision entailing or not:
+No appeal may be lodged against a decision made by any judges of fact in the exercise of their duties, entailing or not:

-- a fine for speeding in the pit lane, pit exit line violation, or practice start violation. - a drop of position. - a time penalty given in lieu of any penalty not subject to appeal. - a ride through. - a cancellation of the lap time concerned for a rider exceeding the track limits during practices. - a disqualification from the practice sessions or races by means of a black flag or black flag with orange disc.

-- a disqualification from the practice sessions or the race following a positive results to the breath alcohol test carried out at such event. - a grid penalty for the race of the event.
+- a fine for speeding in the pit lane, pit exit line violation, or practice start violation. - a drop of position. - long lap penalty(ies). - a time penalty given in lieu of any penalty not subject to appeal. - a ride through. - a cancellation of the lap time concerned for a rider exceeding the track limits during practices. - a disqualification from the practice sessions or races by means of a black flag or black flag with orange disc. - a disqualification from the practice sessions or the race following a positive results to the breath alcohol test carried out at such event. - a suspension from one or more practice sessions (or part thereof) of the event. - a grid penalty for the race of the event.